 The process of detoxification involves metabolic removal of these toxins from your body which can be accomplished in several ways.
 From detoxification diets, to cleanses, fasts, colonics and saunas, toxins can be mobilized and then excreted.
 One primary issue for many individuals embarking on a detox is that they do not adequately support the organs of detoxification to ensure that mobilized toxins can be effectively removed from the body.
 This causes many people to go through a lot of hardship during a detox, potentially experiencing headaches, nausea, fatigue or even insomnia.
 By supporting the organs responsible for detoxification prior to and during a detox, a much smoother road is traveled.

 This a time when you might like to incorporate a product like AOR’s Liver Support.
 The liver is seen as a primary organ of detoxification and has the ability to neutralize toxins in phases.
-Phase 1 involves conversion of toxins into chemicals (e.g. fat soluble to water soluble) that can then be metabolized by Phase 2 enzymes.
-During Phase 2, the toxin is then attached to water soluble substances and modified to increase its solubility.
+Phase one involves conversion of toxins into chemicals (e.g. fat soluble to water soluble) that can then be metabolized by phase two enzymes.
+During phase two, the toxin is then attached to water soluble substances and modified to increase its solubility.
 In short, it is now easier to excrete from the body.
-In Phase 3, the process of transporting the toxin out of the body is performed.
+In phase three, the process of transporting the toxin out of the body is performed.
 Toxins can be secreted into the intestines via bile, or transported via the blood to the kidneys and out through the urine.
 Toxins can also reach the surface of the skin and be excreted through the sweating process.

 - Milk Thistle Extract – with the active herbal ingredient silymarin, milk thistle has been extensively researched for its role in detoxification via several methods.
 Its liver protecting properties include: antioxidant activity of free radical scavenging, increasing the intracellular concentration of glutathione (body’s premiere antioxidant), regulating cellular membrane permeability to stabilize against toxic injury, as well as helping to protect DNA inside the cell.